2xmax/System.Web.StaticOptimization/README.md

 How to use HTML preprocessing
 =============================

-For example, we have {filename}.template.html for template files and we want to see {filename}.html preprocessed:
+For example, we have {filename}.template.html for template files and we want to get {filename}.html preprocessed:

-index.temlate.html:
+index.template.html:

 ```html
 <!DOCTYPE html>